Welcome to this beginner friendly snake plant care guide!

-Snake Plant or Dracaena trifasciata ‘Zeylanica’ is a member of the asparagaceae family.
+The Snake Plant or Dracaena trifasciata ‘Zeylanica’ is a member of the asparagaceae family.
 It is native to West Africa.

-Dracaena trifasciata ‘Zeylanica’ is referred to as the Snake Plant because of its resemblance to snakes.
+Dracaena trifasciata ‘Zeylanica’ is referred to as the Snake Plant because of its foliage resemblance to snakes.
+Up until 2017, the snake plant was classified as a Sansevieria.

 There are around 2900 species of the asparagaceae family.

-𪴠Appearance of Snake Plant
+Snake Plant Appearance

 The Snake Plant has long, green triangular leaves.
 There are many varieties of snake plants.